 The Department of Defense (DoD) mandates an annual across the board fee change which requires an annual Total Family Income verification.
-There are no exceptions and failure to do so will result in fee placement in the highest category.

 Patrons are encouraged to use the auto pay system to avoid having childcare denied.
-Any patron whose account shows a pattern of past due payments will be required to set up an auto pay account in order for the child to remain in care.
-Patrons can set up an auto pay account at any childcare location.
+Any patron whose account shows a pattern of past due payments will be required to set up an autopay account in order for the child to remain in care.
+Patrons can set up an autopay account at any childcare location.